 MAKE A LIST

 When it’s your first time packing, you don’t feel confident enough or you just need to see the list of all the stuff you’ll take, easily write it all down.
 You can cross, tick, add, remove.
 It’s your own list.
-I started with writing a list weeks before the trip, putting there every little thing that came to my mind.
-The list grew bigger and bigger.
+I always write the list weeks before the trip, putting there every little thing that came to my mind.
+The list grows bigger and bigger.
 And consequently, the first few trips were really heavy.
 But later on, I’ve learned I don’t need them all.

 MORE DOESN’T MEAN BETTER